 California Penal Code 166.5 - Child Support Payments

-A common contempt of court case in Los Angeles County deals with willfully disobeying a court order regarding child or spousal support payments.
+A common contempt of court case in Los Angeles County deals with willfully disobeying a court order regarding a child or spousal support payments.
 PC 166.5 states:

-- (a) After arrest and before plea or after conviction or plea of guilty for willful disobedience of any order for child, spousal, or family support issued, the court may suspend proceedings or sentence if defendant appears before court and affirms their obligation to pay to the person having custody of the child, or spouse, that monthly amount fixed by the court.
+- (a) After arrest and before a plea or after conviction or plea of guilty for willful disobedience of any order for child, spousal, or family support issued, the court may suspend proceedings or sentence if the defendant appears before the court and affirms their obligation to pay to the person having custody of the child, or spouse, that monthly amount fixed by the court.

 If you fail to comply with the conditions, you can be ordered to appear in court to show why to failed to provide support and why the court should not sentence you.
 Your criminal defense attorney could negotiate with the prosecutor to avoid severe legal penalties or jail time.